 Oropouche Virus Disease in Pregnancy

-This guidance was developed by the Society for Maternal-Fetal Medicine Committee on Infectious Diseases and Emerging Threats with the assistance of Naima Joseph MD, MPH and Brenna Hughes MD, MSc.
+This guidance was developed by the Society for Maternal-Fetal Medicine Committee on Infectious Diseases and Emerging Threats with the assistance of Naima Joseph MD, MPH, Brenna Hughes MD, MSc and Christina Megli, MD, PhD.

-- Includes the addition of Dominican Republic and Guyana under Level 1 Travel Health Notice for OROV.
+- Includes an update of countries and regions with Level 1 and Level 2 Travel Health Notices for Oropouche.

 - Includes additional recommendations for CLIA-approved testing for pregnant people and scheduled hospital delivery location selection based on facility capability for postnatal testing and treatment.